By Emma Fan

 What is Botox (Botulinum Toxin injection)?

 Botox is the most popular non-surgical cosmetic treatment for reducing fine lines in America.
+Some may use Botox as a treatment for migraines as well.
 Botulinum toxin is a neurotoxin derived from Clostridium Botulinum, an organism found in the natural environment.
 It can target our nervous system and paralyze muscles by preventing signals from the nerve cells.
 As a result, the areas with Botox injection will have fewer stiff muscles and appear smooth.

 The approved Botox treatments (BTX-A) has been proved for safety and efficacy.
 The minor adverse effects may exist, such as headache and injection-site reactions.
 However, there is a large amount of off-label Botox treatments (BTX-B), usually they can be easily purchased via the Internet, in the current market.
 These products, which haven’t obtained approval for cosmetic use, are considered unsafe and are potentially a severe health risk for patients.